Why do people buy in the first place?

 Establishing Trust

 Now coming to trust, you can establish trust in many ways.
-Honesty, being true to your commitment, and treat your customer well.
+Honesty, being true to your commitment, and treating your customers well.

 Sounds easy?